Pedrodpj92/Afferents_learning/README.md

 Be sure that the working directory is the same as the directory project.
 Use [getwd() and setwd()](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/getwd) for this task.

 One of the advantages of this way of use is that we can run several configurations at once and we only need to run the main script with one click when parameters are setted.
 However, it may be complex at first and may spend time until we familiarize ourselves with the process.
 For this reason we present also the configuration by user.

-### Using configuration by user
-In this way, we only need to execute **_main_default.R_** file.
-Then, **a process will start and the command line will ask to the user about parameters**.
-It is simpler than configuration by tables, but we can only use one configuration per run and in each new execution the program will ask again about parameters.
-As the process is leaded by its own execution, not more explanations are needed here, but a few considerations must be done:

-  * If selection files windows are closed without select a file, RStudio may should be reset for a proper run next time.
-  * Input files should be in a folder inside project directory, as configuration_parameters_in_path previous explanation.
-Input files placed out of the directory project.
-  * Check that the working directory is the same as the project directory, as explained in the other way of using.
-  * Using this way, every neuron of a dataset will be used.
-  * If you find any error, doubt, or you have any suggestion, please, write us.
-This will help to improve the system.

 ## Configuration parameters